FileFormatInfo/fflint/docs/index.md

 ---
-title: "FFLint - a linter to make sure your files are valid!"
+title: "fflint - a linter to make sure your files are valid!"
 h1: File Format Lint
 ---
-FFLint is a  <a href="https://en.wikipedia.org/wiki/Lint_(software)">linter</a> for file formats.
+*fflint* is a  <a href="https://en.wikipedia.org/wiki/Lint_(software)">linter</a> for file formats.
 Are your files:

  * in the correct format?
  * with the correct extension?